 Esteban Zimányi is a full professor and the director of the Department of Computer & Decision Engineering (CoDE) at ULB.
 He started his studies at the Universidad Autónoma de Centro América, Costa Rica.
 He received a B.Sc.
 (1988) and a doctorate (1992) in computer science from the Faculty of Sciences at the ULB.
 During 1997, he was a visiting researcher at the Database Laboratory of the Ecole Polytechnique Fédérale de Lausanne, Switzerland.
+He co-authored and co-edited 16 books, 18 book chapters, 19 articles in international journals, and 82 papers in international conferences.
+He is coordinator of the BDMA and IT4BI-DC Erasmus Mundus programmes.
+He is Editor-in-Chief of the Journal on Data Semantics published by Springer.
 His current research interests include data warehouses, spatio-temporal databases, geographic information systems, and semantic web.

 Oscar Romero has an MSc and a PhD in computing from the Universitat Politècnica de Catalunya.
 Currently, he is a tenure-track 1 lecturer at the Barcelona School of Informatics.
 He is also a member of the MPI research group at the same university, specialized in software engineering, databases and information systems.
 His research interests are data warehousing, OLAP tools, multidimensional modeling, the semantic web and ontologies.
 He is the author of articles and papers presented and published in national and international conferences and journals on these subjects.